mrubinst757/academic-kickstart/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+My name is Mikaela Meyer, and I'm a PhD student in the [joint Statistics and Public Policy program](http://www.stat.cmu.edu/phd/statheinz) at Carnegie Mellon University.
+I earned my BSc in Mathematical Statistics and Applied Statistics from Purdue University in May 2018.
+I am the 2017 [Truman Scholar](https://www.truman.gov/2017-truman-scholars) from Indiana.
+Currently, my research interests include "fair" machine learning (FATML), causal inference, statistics pedagogy, and record linkage.
+When I'm not in the office, you can usually find me playing intramural sports, cheering for the Boilermakers, having fun at board game night, or watching movies with friends.